DennyScott/Blog-Posts/drafts/firstpersonpuzzle.md

 <<Image 9>> <<Image 12>>

 Next, we're going to create  a little elevator script.
 I know I know, why an elevator in a puzzle game.
-Well, I want to show a little bit of how moving objects look, as well as triggering an action, and I wanted the signle most ridiculous, jaw dropping, out of this world way to do so.
+Well, I want to show a little bit of how moving objects look, as well as triggering an action, and I wanted the single most ridiculous, jaw dropping, out of this world way to do so.
 Unforutnatly it didn't work... so I put in an elevator.

 Now lets create a cube quickly straight in the heirarchy and give it the following transform information.